 The Azure AD connector is a premium (paid) connector.

-If not, go to Integrations > Connectors > Azure AD and select Upgrade to access to discuss adding this connector to your OpenForms plan.
+Go to Integrations > Connectors > Azure AD and select Upgrade to access to discuss adding this connector to your OpenForms plan.

 Benefits of the connector